herbie-fp/herbie/README.md

 ### Installing from Source

-This is the preferred method for installing Herbie.
 Installing from source requires Racket 8.0 or later, Rust 1.46.0 or later, and supports Windows, macOS, and Linux for various architectures.